reingart/pyfpdf/docs/Images.md

 ## Image compression ##

-By default, `fpdf2` will avoid altering your images : no image conversion from / to PNG / JPEG is performed.
+By default, `fpdf2` will avoid altering or recompressing your images: when possible, the original bytes from the JPG or TIFF file will be used directly.
+Bitonal images are by default compressed as TIFF Group4.

 However, you can easily tell `fpdf2` to embed all images as JPEGs in order to reduce your PDF size, using [`set_image_filter()`](fpdf/fpdf.html#fpdf.fpdf.FPDF.set_image_filter):